openstack-archive/dragonflow/doc/source/pluggable_db.rst

 receive any DB notifications and instead of polling the DB for changes, wait for the driver to send them.

-If the driver doesnt support publish-subscribe, the controller will keep polling the DB framework looking for changes.
+If the driver doesn't support publish-subscribe, the controller will keep polling the DB framework looking for changes.